 Ground anchor employs heavy stress to minimize ground deformation and is competent in resisting deep slip failure where competent stratum for generating the anchor bond resistance is located at depth.

-Besides the conventional multi-strands tendon used in the ground anchoring works, light and versatile, Glass Fiber Reinforced Polymer (GFRP) ground anchors are easier to handle as it does not create underground obstruction in long term when compared with conventional ground anchors.
+Besides the conventional multi-strands tendon used in the ground anchoring works, light and versatile, Glass Fiber Reinforced Polymer (GFRP) ground anchors are easier to handle as it does not create underground obstruction in long term compared to conventional ground anchors.
 Ryobi-G also boast of being the first contractor in this region to employ the use of GFRP ground anchors in the construction of Singapore MRT-DTL3..